 Related Reading: The Best Ways to Use Non-Dairy Milks Besides Cereal

 First, let’s break down what we are actually talking about here.
 A.k.a what is oat milk?
 If you brush aside any sort of fortification, oat milk is simply oats that have been soaked in water, blended, and then strained.
 Because oats absorb more water than nuts, more of the oats break down and transfer into the oat milk.
 The result is a thick and creamy texture which drinks more like cow’s milk than even your nuttiest non-dairy milk.
-In addition, there is an added benefit that this vegan, non-dairy milk is actually a bit sweet to the taste, much like cow’s milk, even before adding sugar, so the flavor of the oat milk is actually quite enjoyable to the modern palate.
+Even unsweetened oat milk has a bit of natural sweetness (much like cow’s milk), so the flavor of oat milk is actually quite enjoyable to the modern palate.

 Oatly!
 Original Oat Milk, $4.99 at Target

 Try it for yourself.